kingdomlevel/kingdomlevel.github.io/index.markdown

 ## <a name="software"></a>software
 I'm interested in creative applications of software, making software (+ development) accessible, and interesting ways of thinking about web technology.
-+ I teach software skills at *a Glasgow-based coding bootcamp* since summer 2019.
-I work with Ruby, JavaScript, Vue, Node, React, Java etc.
++ I teach software skills at *a Glasgow coding bootcamp* since summer 2019.
+I work with Python, Ruby, JavaScript, Vue, Node, React, Java etc.
 + Before this, I worked for 1.5 years experience as a full stack developer with with C#, .NET, TypeScript & Angular.
 + [MSc Software Development][uni] masters programme at University of Glasgow.
 I got an **A** average grade.
 Graduated November 2017.